miklevin/MikeLev.in/_posts/2025-07-03-python-fasthtml-template-language.md

 ---

+## And Now Back to Our Regularly Scheduled Programming Heresy

 Thanks, Gemini!
 And I started out with calling a Notebook a Notebook, huh?
 Well, I'm following my subconscious which is apparently shouting at me loud and clear that I can't make a horse drink if I don't lead it to water.